jfro/butteredurls/README.md

 	upgrade or a switch of insertion algorithms is on the order of O(log(n)) where
 	<var>n</var> is the number of redirections in your database, and the common case is
 	on the order of O(1) (constant time).)
+*	Compliant with [URL shortener best practices and standards][bestp] whenever possible

 An easy migration script will upgrade your database from an existing Lessn migration.

+[markdn]:  http://bit.ly/mkdnsyntax   "This document is written in Markdown."
+[convert]: http://tinyurl.com/mkdnwmd "Markdown editor with instant HTML preview"

+[bestp]:   http://alanhogan.com/tips/rel-shortlink-for-short-urls "Everything you need to know about rel-shortlink and short URLs"

 Requirements
 -------------